-MC is a lot more of a real character in this mod.
-Instead of being a maximum blank slate with no traits, he's a lot more bold and outgoing in his attempts to woo the girls, and it's pretty funny at times.
+MC is a lot more entertaining.
+Instead of being a maximum blank slate with no traits, he's much more bold and outgoing in his attempts to woo the girls, and it's pretty funny at times.

-The mod in general is really funny.
-Not only is the dialogue different in subtle and funny ways due to MC's new personality, but there are some great memes that had me laughing out loud.
+The mod in general has great humor.
+Every subtle dialogue difference from the original game's scenes is a welcome courtesy of MC's new personality, and there are some great memes that had me laughing out loud.

 Despite the above, it doesn't skimp on the serious plot.
 There's still a threatening opposition, and unsolved mysteries that seem promising (the game ends with a "to be continued" screen).
 (Update: it's been several months.
 I don't think it's ever going to be finished.)